About Casa de las Conchas

 Casa de las Conchas today

-If you do not have time to go inside, simply sit on the steps of nearby La Clerica for a moment and admire the facade.
+If you don’t have time to pop inside, simply sit on the steps of nearby La Clerica for a moment and admire the facade.

 Getting to Casa de las Conchas

 Generally, you can walk around Salamanca with ease.
 However, if using public transport, the nearest bus stop is Pza.
 Poeta Iglesias 17.
 It is a 2km walk from Salamanca train station.